-World Cup 2018: Quarter-Final Scores, Results, Highlights and Reaction
+World Cup 2018: Quarterfinal Scores, Results, Highlights and Reaction

 England netted a much-needed insurance marker in the 59th minute when Jesse Lingard lifted a dangerous ball into the box, and midfielder Dele Alli buried a header into the back of the net:

-Sweden had only 43 percent of the possession in the match, and although they had three shots on goal, all of them were turned away by Jordan Pickford.
+Sweden had only 43 percent of the possession in the match, and although it had three shots on goal, Jordan Pickford turned away all of them.

 Pickford was selected as the Man of the Match, and he discussed the importance of the save he made in the 47th minute to preserve England's 1-0 lead at the time: